-Our Government > Departments > Public Safety > Division of Harbor & Marine
+Our Government > Departments > Public Safety > Department of Public Safety Division of Harbor Patrol & Marine Enforcement

-As the boating season approaches, the Division of Harbor Master and Marine Enforcement hopes to post here monthly high tide tables for Manhasset Bay.
+As the boating season approaches, the Division of Harbor Patrol & Marine Enforcement hopes to post here monthly high tide tables for Manhasset Bay.
 The high tides at Hempstead Harbor are ten minutes earlier than those at Manhasset Bay.

 The tide tables published here are provided as a public service only, and consist of information from publicly available sources.
 The Town of North Hempstead has not independently verified those sources, and makes no warranty of accuracy of the tables set forth here.
 Boaters who must rely on a tide table for safe navigation should refer to other sources.